hasadna/open-bus/ROADMAP.md

 -   Questions
 	-   What to do with out of schedule trips?
 ### Accessibility Score
-*Show how accessible are different locations and resources by public transportation?*
+*Show how accessible are different locations and resources by public transport?*
 -   Phase 1 - GTFS only
 -   Phase 2 - Actual arrival times, depends on Real Delay progress
 -   Between Locations -